malachispencer/hypertrophy-home/README.md

 # Hypertrophy Home
-Mock homepage of 'Hypertrophy', fictional company which provides coaching and consulting for bodybuilders and strength athletes.
+Homepage of 'Hypertrophy', company which provides coaching and consulting for bodybuilders and strength athletes.
 This is the first markup and styling I did after learning some HTML and CSS.
+Hypertrophy is not a real company.
+Model in images: Malachi Spencer.

 ## Usage